zacaryattack/academic-kickstart/content/post/Jupyter-Classifier/_index.md

 ---
-title: My post's title, jc folder index.md
+title: Practice Classifier in Jupyter
-date: 2019-09-01
+date: 2020-03-03

 # Put any other Academic metadata here...
 ---